mohammedyaqub/mohammedyaqub/README.md

 ##   Thank you for looking at profile,👋 I'am mohammed Yaqub :grinning:

-- 🔭 Currently working on 5GCore Networking.
+- 🔭 Currently working on 5GCore Networking Data Plane Function.
 - 🔭 I have experienced working with C programming.
 - 🌱 I’m currently learning everything about networking🤣.
 - 👯 I’m looking to collaborate with other C and golang developer :handshake: